JomariHinayon/Jim-Project/README.md

-# Delivery Testing App
+# Delivery Testing App (SMS Only)

-A Windows desktop application for bulk delivery testing of email and SMS (simulated), with sender rotation, logging, and no authentication required.
+A Windows desktop application for bulk delivery testing of SMS (simulated), with sender rotation, logging, and no authentication required.
 Built with Python and PyQt5.

 ## Features
-- Two tabs: Email and Mobile (SMS)
+- Mobile (SMS) tab for sending simulated SMS
-- Bulk sending (up to 5,000 emails, 1,000 SMS per session)
+- Bulk sending (up to 1,000 SMS per session)
-- Sender rotation from text files
+- Sender rotation from text file
 - Throttling, error handling, retry logic
 - Real-time counters and logs
 - No session persistence
-- No authentication required (uses local SMTP server for email)
+- No authentication required

 ## Requirements
 - Python 3.7+